anishhh17/shortcutfinder/README.md

 ## Requirements

 No additional dependencies are required.
 ShortcutFinder is built to integrate seamlessly with VS Code.
-Unfortunately, just on Windows or Linux for now.

 ## Extension Settings